 — sundarpichai (@sundarpichai) August 25, 2016

-Google CEO Sundar Pichai tweeted about the 5 million milestone.
-The app also shot to the top of the free apps list on the Google Play Store within the first two days of its offering.
+Google CEO Sundar Pichai tweeted about the 5 million milestone last summer, when the app shot to the top of the free apps list on the Google Play Store within the first two days of its offering.

 Duo focuses on reliability.
 Aware of how frustrating most video-calling apps can be, with calls temporarily dropping out or crashing entirely, Google claims to have created something altogether more stable.